schottsfired/cjp-demo-environment/README.md

 6. Create a Shared Slave item in CJOC (named e.g. ``shared-ssh-agent``), using the credentials above, host: ``ssh-slave``, and a Remote FS root of ``/home/jenkins``.
 Give it some labels, like ``shared``, ``ssh``, ``docker``, ``docker-cloud``.

+NOTE - Beware!!
+Ocassionally, it has been noticed that labels like 'shared' or 'ssh' or 'docker' appear to be reserved words and the agent definition doesn't seem to recognize them.
+The label 'docker-cloud' always works.

 ### Connect JNLP Shared Agent

 1. Add a Shared Cloud item in CJOC (named e.g. `` shared-cloud ``).
 Remote FS root is ``/home/jenkins``.
 Give it some labels, like ``shared``, ``jnlp``, ``java-build-tools``, ``docker``, ``docker-cloud`` and click Save.
 You should now be taken to a screen that displays the slave command to run.

+NOTE - Beware!!
+Ocassionally, it has been noticed that labels like 'shared' or 'jnlp' or 'docker' appear to be reserved words and the agent definition doesn't seem to recognize them.
+The labels 'docker-cloud' or 'java-build-tools' always work.

 2. In ``.env``, replace ``JNLP_SLAVE_COMMAND`` with the ``-secret`` you see in the Jenkins UI, then save.